 In 2000, Paulus completed his dissertation on the international community in international law.
 His habilitation deals with parliamentary participation in the deployment of armed forced from a historical and comparative perspective.
 Further publications regard international legal theory, the United Nations, international adjudication as well as international criminal law.
 Paulus is associate editor of the commentary on the UN Charter (B. Simma ed., 2nd ed.
 2002) and co-editor of the third edition (Oxford 2012) (Oxford 2012).

 Furthermore, Paulus co-initiated the Goettingen Journal of International Law and joined its Advisory Board in 2009.
 Since 2012 he forms part of the Advisory Board of the Friedens-Warte and as of 2015 he serves in the Israel Law Review's Advisory Board.
-In 2010 he joined the Advisory Board of the Minerva Center for Human Rights in Jerusalem and Tel Aviv, in 2013 he joined the Academic Advisory Board of the Max Planck Institute for Comparative Public Law and International Law and, in the same year, he joined the Scientific Advisory Committee of PluriCourts - Centre for the Study of the Legitimate Roles of the Judiciary in the Global Order of the University of Oslo.
-In 2017 he was appointed member of the Max Planck Institute for Innovation and Competition's board of trustees in Munich and was elected member of the German Society of International Law.
+In 2010, he joined the Advisory Board of the Minerva Center for Human Rights in Jerusalem and Tel Aviv, in 2013 he joined the Academic Advisory Board of the Max Planck Institute for Comparative Public Law and International Law and, in the same year, he joined the Scientific Advisory Committee of PluriCourts - Centre for the Study of the Legitimate Roles of the Judiciary in the Global Order of the University of Oslo.
+In 2017, he was appointed member of the Max Planck Institute for Innovation and Competition's board of trustees in Munich and was elected member of the German Society of International Law.
 In 2018, he was elected Chairperson of the executive board of the German Section of the International Commission of Jurists.